The Man Standing Next

 The Man Standing Next is a 2020 South Korean historical political thriller film directed by Woo Min-ho.
-Based on an original novel of the same title, the film stars Lee Byung-hun, Lee Sung-min, Kwak Do-won, and Lee Hee-joon as the high-ranking officials of the Korean government and the Korean Central Intelligence Agency (KCIA) during the presidency of Park Chung Hee 40 days before his assassination in 1979.
+Based on a book of the same title, the film stars Lee Byung-hun, Lee Sung-min, Kwak Do-won, and Lee Hee-joon as the high-ranking officials of the Korean government and the Korean Central Intelligence Agency (KCIA) during the presidency of Park Chung Hee 40 days before his assassination in 1979.

 The film premiered in South Korea on 22 January 2020, where it topped the box office until 4 February 2020.
 It was released in the United States on 24 January 2020.
 It was selected as the South Korean entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.

 Synopsis

 In the 1970s, South Korea is under the absolute control of President Park who controls the KCIA, the organization with an edge over any branch of government.
 The director of the KCIA, Kim Gyu-pyeong, is nearly the second-in-command, but faces rivalry from the president's security chief.
 Amid a reign of fear, a former KCIA director, Park Yong-gak, who knows all about the government's obscure and illegal operations, goes into exile, and testifies in front of the U.S. Congress, opening the floodgates to the investigation of Koreagate.
 As tension escalates, stifling political maneuvers by those desiring power collide explosively.